ratan-lab/rdcleanr/README.md

     2. A script convert_gem_to_bed with this distribution can be used to generate mappable.bed from the output of gem-mappability.
     3. The average coverage is calculated if it is not specified by the user.
+       The same is true for the mean and standard deviation of the insert length.
+All of these values are calculated from subsamples, so there is a probability for them to be inaccurate despite our best efforts.
+If possible these should be provided by the user.
     4. The --minpos default of 10,000 positions works best for mammalian sized genomes.
 ```